Rehan Jayawickrama

-Rehan Dhanushka Wijeratne Jayawickrama is a Sri Lankan politician.
-He is the Weligama Organiser for the Samagi Jana Balawegaya (SJB) and the former Chairman of the Weligama Urban Council.
+Rehan Dhanushka Wijeratne Jayawickreme is a Sri Lankan politician.
+He was the Weligama Organiser for the Samagi Jana Balawegaya (SJB) and the former Chairman of the Weligama Urban Council.

-Jayawickrama was elected as the United National Party (UNP) Chairman of Weligama in 2018.
+Jayawickreme was elected as the United National Party (UNP) Chairman of Weligama in 2018.
 He was removed from the post in August 2020 after the UNP expelled him for defecting to the newly formed SJB to contest the 2020 parliamentary election.

-When announcing his expulsion from the UNP in 2020, Jayawickrama publicly cited this lineage, stating, "I am making these requests as I want the elephant to survive as I come from a family of long-standing UNPers."
+When announcing his expulsion from the UNP in 2020, Jayawickreme publicly cited this lineage, stating, "I am making these requests as I want the elephant to survive as I come from a family of long-standing UNPers."
 In 2012, Jayawickrama was involved in an alleged assault on an army major at the Hilton Residencies alongside Malaka Silva, son of former minister Mervyn Silva, leading to their remand.
 The case was withdrawn by the Attorney General in April 2013.

-Since 2020, Jayawickrama has become a prominent opposition activist.
+Since 2020, Jayawickreme has become a prominent opposition activist.
 He gained national attention in 2023 as a key petitioner in a Fundamental Rights petition filed in the Supreme Court that successfully challenged the constitutionality of the government's controversial Online Safety Bill.
 He is the grandson of senior UNP politicians Montague Jayawickrama and Ranjan Wijeratne.

 Early life and family

+Jayawickreme was born as Rehan Dhanushka Wijeratne Jayawickreme.
+He is the son of Bharathi Wijeratne, who was described as Sri Lanka's first woman tea taster.
+His mother was the daughter of Hema (Lofty) Wijeratne, who served as Honorary Consul General of Türkiye in Sri Lanka and was associated with the tea trade.
+His father, Sujith Jayawickreme, was a planter by profession and a nephew of Major Montague Jayawickreme.

+Jayawickreme was educated at S. Thomas' College, Mount Lavinia, and the British School of Colombo.